jaakkopasanen/AutoEq/README.md

 #### Convolution Equalizers
 Convolution equalizer settings are finite impulse responses (FIR filters) and are the most advanced kind of (LTI) filters.
 FIR filters make it possible to produce linear phase filters which some may prefer though generally minimum phase filters are recommended.
-EqualizerAPO GraphicEQ is actually convolution eq under the hood.
+Convolution equalizer settings are provided as WAV files.

 Minimum phase impulse response looks like this:

 ![minimum-phase-FIR](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/minimum-phase-FIR.png)